 On this course you’ll have access to the right tools to kick-start your career in 3D Games Art.
-We have purpose bought, up-to-date hardware and use industry standard software.
-You will also be taught by experienced industry professionals and experts in their fields.
+We have purpose bought, up-to-date hardware and use industry standard software, ensuring everything you learn is current and relevant.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.